pkulchenko/fullmoon/README.md

 ## Quick reference

 - `setRoute(routeOrConditions[, handlerOrNewPath])`: registers a route.
-  If `routeOrConditions` is a string, then it's used as an [expression](#basic-routes) to compare the request path against.
+  If `routeOrConditions` is a string, then it's used as a route [expression](#basic-routes) to compare the request path against.
 If it is a table, then its elements are strings that are used as routes and its hash values are [conditions](#conditional-routes) that the routes